Copper phthalocyanine: Research

-Derivatives
+Derivatives and related compounds

 Approximately 25% of all artificial organic pigments are phthalocyanine derivatives.
 Copper phthalocyanine dyes are produced by introducing solubilizing groups, such as one or more sulfonic acid functions.
-These dyes find extensive use in various areas of textile dyeing (Direct dyes for cotton), for spin dyeing and in the paper industry.
+These dyes find use in various areas of textile dyeing (Direct dyes for cotton), for spin dyeing and in the paper industry.
 Direct blue 86 is the sodium salt of CuPc-sulfonic acid, whereas direct blue 199 is the quaternary ammonium salt of the CuPc-sulfonic acid.
 The quaternary ammonium salts of these sulfonic acids are used as solvent dyes because of their solubility in organic solvents, such as Solvent Blue 38 and Solvent Blue 48.
 The dye derived from cobalt phthalocyanine and an amine is Phthalogen Dye IBN.
 1,3-Diiminoisoindolene, the intermediate formed during phthalocyanine manufacture, used in combination with a copper salt affords the dye GK 161.

-Copper phthalocyanine is also used as a source material for manufacture of Phthalocyanine Green G.
+Copper phthalocyanine is also used as a source material for manufacture of Phthalocyanine Green G. The CuPc is treated with chlorine in the presence of aluminium trichloride: